 - Are you being told how much money the prospective adoptive parent/s may have spent on infertility treatments or “failed adoptions”?

-- Are your pronouns and gender identify not being respected
+- Are your pronouns and gender identity not being respected?

 - Is the adoption professional you are considering licensed?